Apply NowRequest Information

 Yes.
 The primary source of aid available for chiropractic students is in the form of student loan programs, but Palmer also offers grants and employment opportunities through the U.S. Department of Education, state-specific grants and scholarships.
-Don’t only look at the price tag, but the investment in YOU and YOUR future!
+Don’t just look at the price tag but the investment in YOU and YOUR future!
 Palmer continues to have one of the lowest federal student loan default rates among all colleges and universities in the nation, not just chiropractic institutions—which means Palmer alumni are experiencing success that affords them the ability to pay back their student loans.

 I am a U.S. veteran.
 What does Palmer provide for vets?

 Palmer is a full participant in the Yellow Ribbon GI Education Enhancement Program, offering one year of full tuition to eligible veterans.
 See our Veterans Handbook provides complete information.

 Our Davenport, Iowa, Campus classes range in size from 100 to 200 students, depending on the time of year the class begins.
 Classes at Palmer's San Jose, Calif., Campus range between 20 and 50 students.
 At our Port Orange, Fla., Campus, classes range between 30 and 80 students.

 The curriculum includes extensive coursework in the basic sciences, chiropractic technique, chiropractic philosophy and business management.
 During the last year of classes, students work in a public Palmer Chiropractic Clinic, under the supervision of a doctor, and actively care for patients.

 The program is an intense, graduate-level, first-professional program.
 However, academic counseling is available and students can opt to take a reduced schedule.
 Palmer is sensitive to the academic needs of students and works with all students who request assistance.